AikidoSec/firewall-python/docs/quart.md

 ## Blocking mode

-By default, the firewall will run in non-blocking mode.
+By default, Zen will run in non-blocking mode.
 When it detects an attack, the attack will be reported to Aikido and continue executing the call.

 You can enable blocking mode by setting the environment variable `AIKIDO_BLOCKING` to `true`: